RUCAIBox/RecSysDatasets/conversion_tools/usage/YahooMusic.md

 --convert_inter --convert_item
 ```

-`input_path` is the path of the input decompressed Yahoo Music files
+`input_path` is the path of the input decompressed Yahoo Music file

 `output_path` is the path to store converted atomic files